sarcophagus-org/quickstart-archaeologist/README.md

    `cp .env.example .env`

 3. Fill out the env file values.

+  'nano .env' *warning: do not alter the name of the file or it will not be recognized*

+  or
 - To generate a BIP39 seed offline, run: `COMPOSE_PROFILES=seed docker compose run seed-gen`
 - Copy this value to your env file